 Engaging with suppliers through the audit process provides extensive opportunities for ongoing improvement.
 We see a wide range of maturity levels in our audits, from companies that score under 100 (on a 0–200 scale) to companies that achieve perfect audit scores.
 Key factors influencing production supplier audit performance include the following.

 Raising the bar - Over the life of our supply chain sustainability program, we have continued to increase our expectations of suppliers, including through enhancements to the HP Supplier Code of Conduct.
-For example, version 6.0 of the RBA Code of Conduct, ratified in 2017 and launched in 2018, includes significant changes related to worker voice and training, pregnant and nursing women, process chemicals, and water management.
+For example, version 7.6 of the RBA Code of Conduct, that came into effect on January 1, 2021, includes significant changes related to worker voice and training, pregnant and nursing women, process chemicals, and water management.
 As a result, maintaining a consistent audit score over multiple years requires ongoing improvement.

-Follow-up audits, which are designed to confirm resolution of nonconformances, are not included in the data in this section (other than the summary table).
+Follow-up audits - designed to confirm resolution of nonconformances, are not included in the data in this section (other than the summary table).
 However, suppliers have demonstrated substantial improvements through these audits.
 In 2016, we added to our audit program a new category of commodity suppliers that make mechanical parts.
 Although those suppliers performed relatively poorly in audits that year, they implemented various improvements and corrective action plans, and their average score in follow-up audits increased by more than 50 points.